pannal/script.mcfontface/README.md

 > [!NOTE]
 > When not explicitly supported by your current Kodi skin, those fonts will only be available as subtitle fonts.

+The plugin has context menu items for advanced execution as well as a global cleanup setting, that cleans up the Kodi fonts folder before installation.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z8X6P9T)